ermongroup/cs228-notes/representation/undirected/index.md

 In the directed case, we found that $$I(G) \subseteq I(p)$$, but there were distributions $$p$$ whose independencies could not be described by $$G$$.
 In the undirected case, the same holds.
 For example, consider a probability described by a directed v-structure (i.e. the explaining away phenomenon).
 The undirected model cannot describe the independence assumption $$X \perp Y$$.

-{% maincolumn 'assets/img/mrf-bn-comparison.png' 'Examples of probability distributions that have a perfect directed graphical representation but no indirected representation, and vice-versa.' %}
+{% maincolumn 'assets/img/mrf-bn-comparison.png' 'Examples of probability distributions that have a perfect directed graphical representation but no undirected representation, and vice-versa.' %}

 ## Conditional Random Fields